orbitalchicken/Roadmap/Postponed.md

 	search providers
 	ibus support
-	integrate workspace management in nemo, panel, window-list, applet, muffin, settings Nemo conflicts with fcitx, the best chinese input method.
-I can’t rename anything in Nemo with fcitx.
-	Cinnamon isn’t scaling user defined panel sizes properly.
+	integrate workspace management in nemo, panel, window-list, applet, muffin, settings Cinnamon isn’t scaling user defined panel sizes properly.
 If I select Numix as my theme and set a customised panel size, when clicking Allow Cinnamon to Scale Panel Text and Icons, the text on the right side of the panel bar seems to go a bit blurry.
 This didn’t happen on the last release.
 The update shield sometimes goes wonky too which I assume is related.
-	The power button set to “shut down immediately” still ‘asks’ The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
+	The cinnamon-sound-applet’s icon renders incorrectly in i3wm’s system tray (it was fine with the version of cinnamon that shipped with LM16 and the same version of i3 (4.7.2)).
 I was able to get it working via brute force specifying the path to the icon, but it would be nice if it worked out of the box.
 	When trying to connect my ext.hard drive via smb when double clicking on the globe icon (workgroup) nemo closes down System Settings > Display won’t let me set the one on the right as primary.
 The “Set as Primary” button is grayed.
 It’s connected as DVI.
 The other monitor’s “Set as Primary” is not grayed.
 It’s connected as VGA.
 This is related to a very longstanding issue of Mint always opening dialogs on the left (wrong) monitor
 	Network setting does not let me to set Proxy..
 The button “set system wide” is not there.
-	l10n:
-		System Settings -> Windows: The options in the four drop-down boxes “Action on title bar double-click”, “Action on title bar double-click”, “Action on title bar right-click” and “Window focus mode”.
-		Language Settings: “Apply System-Wide”, “Install / Remove Languages”, the associated tool tips and all the text.
-		System Settings -> Network -> Proxy: The options under Method.
-		System Settings -> Graphics Tablet: “No tablet detected – please plug in or turn on your graphics tablet” System Settings -> Software Sources: Text in Maintenance button System Settings -> Fonts: Options in the two drop-down boxes Antialiasing and Hinting.
-		System Settings -> Applets/Desklets/Extensions/Themes: Blue text “More info” (right-clicking opens a menu that is translated)
-		System Settings -> Monitor: Options in the drop-down box Rotation System Settings -> Desklets: The buttons Highlight and Remove (configuring a desklet).
-	l10n: Menu Editor: “Main Menu” (title bar), “New Menu”, New Item”, “Move Up”, “Move Down”, “Restore System Configuration”.
 	settings: The search box in System Settings displays “Search…” next to the magnifier.
 	settings: mdm - The name of the login screen in the main Cinnamon Control Centre is different to the window when you open it (Login Screen in the main Cinnamon Control Centre vs Login Window Preferences).
 The names should be the same for consistency.
 	settings: mouse - The Cinnamon drag threshold and GTK drag threshold input boxes are not aligned to each other but appended to the end of the wording.
 They should be aligned as per other similar examples in the Cinnamon Control Centre.